borko17/sunfish-lua/README.md

 ## Usage

-Load `sunfish.lua` as a script in Yantra Launcher.
+Load `sunfish.lua` as a script in Yantra Launcher Pro.

 **Normal game commands:**